Meet Your Experts

 Aspiring landlords should carefully weigh up all the pros and cons before committing their money to bricks and mortar.
 Buy-to-let property can play an important part in an investment portfolio and a central role in retirement planning.
 However, you must ensure that your portfolio is properly diversified to reduce risk.
 That means investing in a spread of investments including ISAs, pensions, stocks and shares, and property – commercial or residential; if you so wish.

-The mortgage market has changed a lot in the last five years & there are always new developments and products coming to market.
-Our mortgage adviser can offer you advice to find you the most appropriate mortgage & help secure the chosen mortgage deal.
+The mortgage market has changed a lot in recent years & there are always new developments and products coming to market.
+Our mortgage advisers can offer you advice to find you the most appropriate mortgage & help secure the chosen mortgage deal.

-For a no-obligation meeting with our Hove based Buy-to-let mortgage adviser Stefan Olingschlaeger, face to face or over the phone
+For a no-obligation meeting with one of our mortgage advisers Stefan Olingschlaeger or Trevor Schooley, face to face or over the phone